Queensland Nickel: Financial troubles

 Despite having previously ruled-out requesting government funding, Palmer requested taxpayer-funded assistance from the Queensland Government in late 2015 to guarantee a loan of for the redundancies.
 However the government rejected the request, citing the refusal of the company to share full details with the government and its large donations to Palmer's Palmer United Party.
 Despite its financial troubles, Queensland Nickel donated more than $20 million to the Palmer United Party in two years including a donation of $288,516 days before the workers were terminated.
 On 15 January 2016 the company Queensland Nickel Pty Ltd terminated 237 workers.
 The company blamed poor nickel prices, which were at a twelve-year low and the refusal of the Queensland Government to support industry and jobs in North Queensland.

-In March 2016 it was proposed by Palmer to transfer the employment of hundreds of employees, including their entitlements, to a new company Queensland Nickel Sales, a joint venture between two of Clive Palmer's companies, QNI Resources Pty Ltd and QNI Metals Pty Ltd, with Mensink as director.
+In March 2016, it was proposed by Palmer to transfer the employment of hundreds of employees, including their entitlements, to a new company Queensland Nickel Sales, a joint venture between two of Clive Palmer's companies, QNI Resources Pty Ltd and QNI Metals Pty Ltd, with Mensink as director.
 The plan was that the new company would continue to operate the refinery and would pay the outstanding expenses incurred during the administration, but required the administrator to agree transfer the cash held in the Queensland Nickel Pty Ltd bank account.
 In a sworn affidavit, Kelly-Anne Trenfield explained why the administrators would not agree to this transfer of cash.

-After the report by the administrators on Clive Palmer and Queensland Nickel on 11 April 2016, politicians and media from around the country criticised Palmer.
+After a report by the administrators on Clive Palmer and Queensland Nickel on 11 April 2016, politicians and media from around the country criticised Palmer.
 In early April 2016 the administrators, FTI Consulting, found that the company had "incurred debts of $771 million after going insolvent in November".
 On 22 April 2016 the company's creditors voted to liquidate it.

-In April 2018 Palmer claimed the attacks were politically motivated and launched a counter claim and sued the liquidators for $1.8 billion in damages.
-In August 2019 Palmer settled and agreed to pay the entitlements of the sacked Queensland Nickel workforce.
-In 2021 appeal courts ordered Palmer to pay a further $102M to outstanding QNI creditors.